 Research

-The Flourishing Enterprise Innovation Toolkit has been developed through a rigorous program of systemic design science / action research starting in 2011.
+The Flourishing Enterprise Innovation Toolkit has been developed through a rigorous programme of systemic design science / action research starting in 2011.
 This research program continues to this day.

 The Flourishing Business Canvas was originally conceived as part of a graduate thesis at York University’s Faculty of Environmental Studies and Schulich School of Business between 2010 and 2013.
 It was then refined by members of the Strategic Innovation Lab at the Ontario College of Art and Design University.